Mobile Device Security

 - Be cautious when answering emails.
 If an email is requesting personal information or providing a link to a site or a download, review it carefully before responding or clicking.

 - Set up the feature that allows you to remotely wipe your device to allow you to clear your device of any personal or business data in the event it is lost.

-It is important for everyone to be aware of the increasing security risks of mobile devices, from laptops and tablets, to smartphones and wearable technology, and 24/7 access to your personal data.
+It is important for everyone to be aware of increasing security risks of mobile devices, from laptops and tablets to smartphones and wearable technology, and 24/7 access to your personal data.

-- Protect Your Device at all times and consider adding a two-Factor authentication (2fa)
+- Protect your device at all times and consider adding a two-factor authentication

-- Get Trained by contacting your institution’s IT, information security, or privacy office for additional resources or training opportunities.
+- Get trained by contacting your institution’s information technology (IT), information security, or privacy office for additional resources or training opportunities.